 SIR began offering Renegade Chicken takeout and delivery services again on a trial basis as of January 27, 2022.
 The services were initially offered out of 21 Jack Astor's locations in Ontario, with two additional Jack Astor's locations added to the trial as of February 16, 2022.
 SIR has agreed to pay an amount equal to 6% of the revenues earned from the trial to the SIR Royalty Limited Partnership (the "Partnership").
 The trial was initially scheduled to continue until March 31, 2022, at SIR's option.
-Effective March 29, 2022, SIR opted to extend the trial until August 28, 2022, but it will reduce the number of Jack Astor's locations supporting the trial to eight locations.
+Effective March 29, 2022, SIR opted to extend the trial until August 28, 2022, but it reduced the number of Jack Astor's locations supporting the trial to eight locations.
 In exchange, SIR will continue to pay 6% of the revenues arising therefrom to the Partnership.
-The Trustees of the Partnership are supportive of the continuation of the trial.
+The Trustees of the Fund are supportive of the continuation of the trial.
 The Renegade Chicken brand offers a variety of fried chicken sandwiches, fingers and wings, paired with freshly cut in-house fries, and is capitalizing on the emergence of fried chicken growth brands in the fast casual dining space.

 On January 1, 2022, no new SIR Restaurants were added (January 1, 2021 - one new SIR Restaurant was added) to Royalty Pooled Restaurants in accordance with the Partnership Agreement.
 There was a Second Incremental Adjustment done for one new SIR restaurant added to the Royalty Pooled Restaurants on January 1, 2021 (January 1, 2020 - one).
 As consideration for this adjustment, SIR converted its Class B GP units into Class A GP units based on the formula defined in the Partnership Agreement.
 In addition, there was a reconversion of Class A GP units into Class B GP units for the permanent closure of five (January 1, 2021 - one) SIR restaurants during Fiscal 2021.
-The net effect of these adjustments to the Royalty Pooled Restaurants was that SIR returned 679,934 Class A GP units for 679,934 Class B GP units (January 1, 2021 - SIR converted 153,201 Class B GP units into 153,201 Class A GP units) on January 1, 2022 resulting in a \$nil impact to the SIR Rights value as the Class A and B GP Units have a \$nil value (January 1, 2021 - \$nil).
+The net effect of these adjustments to the Royalty Pooled Restaurants was that SIR returned 679,934 Class A GP units for 679,934 Class B GP units (January 1, 2021 - SIR converted 153,201 Class B GP units into 153,201 Class A GP units) on January 1, 2022, reducing the value of the SIR Rights by \$8.1 million (January 1, 2021 - \$nil impact to the SIR Rights value as the Class A and B GP Units had a \$nil value).
+As a result of the reversal of the previous impairment to the SIR Rights, the value of SIR Rights were reduced by \$8.8 million of adjustments to the Royalty Pooled Restaurants from January 1, 2021 and January 1, 2022.